alecmus/collab/README.md

 ### :bulb: How to Use the App
 * Install using the setup .exe file, or extract the portable version's .zip archive.
-* Run the app.
+* Connect to a local area network (WiFi, personal hotspot, LAN cable, etc.) An internet connection doesn't have to be available.
 * Add the app to your firewall exceptions:
   - the Windows Defender Firewall will prompt you the first time you run the app.
   - third party firewalls may also prompt you the first time you run the app.
+* Run the app.
-* Click the user icon on the top right and set your profile information and profile picture (optional).
+* Set your profile picture, username and display name using the user icon on the top right of the main screen (optional).
-* Connect to a local area network (WiFi, personal hotspot, LAN cable, etc.) An internet connection doesn't have to be available.
 * Create a session or join an existing session.
 * Collaborate :sunglasses:.

 ### :information_source: More Info
+* Networking is powered by the [lecnet](https://github.com/alecmus/lecnet) library.
 * The app's user interface is powered by the [lecui](https://github.com/alecmus/lecui) library.
-* Networking is powered by the [lecnet](https://github.com/alecmus/lecnet) library.
 * Updates and other functionality are powered by the [leccore](https://github.com/alecmus/leccore) library.